wjwoodley/mute/docs/Tutorial.md

 mts.calc_s_fluxes(location = "SanGrasso", month = "January", primary_model = "HG", atmosphere = "MSIS00")
 ```

-MCEq may return negative fluxes for the highest (EeV-scale) energies, but the incredibly small orders of magnitude of these fluxes makes a negligible difference in any results.
+The surface energy grid used throughout MUTE (``mtc.energies``) is the energy grid provided by MCEq, but with energies beyond 100 PeV cut, as the surface flux for energies higher than this is negligible for depths up to 12 km.w.e.

+The surface flux matrix is a NumPy array of two axes:

+1. Surface energy
+2. Zenith angle

 ## Calculating Survival Probabilities

 The main functions in ``mute.propagation`` used for the propagation of muons through matter and the calculation of survival probability tensors are:

 1. ``propagate_muons(seed = 0, job_array_number = 0, output = None, force = False)``
-2. ``load_u_energies_from_files(n_job = 1, force = False)``
-3. ``calc_survival_probability_tensor(seed = 0, output = None, force = False)``
+2. ``calc_survival_probability_tensor(seed = 0, file_name = None, n_job = 1, output = None, force = False)``

-For general purposes, the third function can be used.
-It will check if underground (or underwater, etc.) muon energies for the set global constants already exist.
+For general purposes, the second function can be used.
+It will check if underground (or underwater, etc.) muon energies for the set global constants have been specified or already exist.
 If they do, it will load them and calculate survival probabilities.
 If they do not, it will call ``mtp.propagate_muons()``, which begins the Monte Carlo simulation using [PROPOSAL](https://github.com/tudo-astroparticlephysics/PROPOSAL).

+The survival probability tensor is a NumPy array of three axes:

+1. Surface energy
+2. Slant depth
+3. Underground energy

 ### Using MUTE on a Computing Cluster

-For high statistics simulations on a computing cluster, the first function is the most useful.
+For high statistics simulations on a computing cluster, the first function above is the most useful.
 The MUTE code to set up a job array of Monte Carlo simulations for 1000 muons per energy-slant depth bin (per job) can be written as follows:

 ```
 # Import packages

+import argparse

 import mute.constants as mtc
 import mute.propagation as mtp

-import argparse

 # Parse the job array number from the command line